 For a family that had already overcome so much, the diagnosis was devastating.
 Brendan's younger brother, Jacob, 12, worried whether his big brother would survive.

 “It was as bad as his diagnosis when he was 6 months old,” Kathy says.
 “The condition just gets progressively worse, and the mortality rate is 50 percent in five years.”

 But there was a new option for Brendan: He enrolled in CHOP’s Single Ventricle Survivorship Clinic, part of the Fontan Rehabilitation, Wellness, Activity and Resilience Development (FORWARD) Program, a unique program that focuses on the health challenges — like plastic bronchitis — faced by patients with Fontan circulation.

 The program provides screening, evaluation and coordinated care from a multidisciplinary team of experts — including representatives from cardiology, gastroenterology, endocrinology, hepatology, pulmonology and hematology — in an effort to improve quality and duration of life.

-“Children after the Fontan are unique beings, and we’re just beginning to learn how to care for them,” says Jack Rychik, MD, director of the Single Ventricle Survivorship Program and a pediatric cardiologist at CHOP for more than 20 years.
+“Children after the Fontan are unique beings, and we’re just beginning to learn how to care for them,” says Jack Rychik, MD, director of the Single Ventricle Survivorship Clinic and a pediatric cardiologist at CHOP for more than 20 years.
 “As time goes on for these patients, it has become clear that they face a multitude of challenges and that a multidisciplinary approach is vital.”

 Brendan was placed on a regimen of medications to lessen the symptoms of plastic bronchitis.
 Despite increasingly violent coughing fits resulting in casts as long as 6 inches, sleepless nights and continued loss of energy, Brendan muscled through, carried on by his passion for theater and his desire to live long enough to learn how to drive.